itaymigdal/Nimbo-C2/README.md

 - [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter) - For the awsome Nimbo ascii art.
 - All those random people from Github & Stackoverflow that I copy & pasted their code :kissing_heart:.

-# TODO

-## Modules

-- Improve Unhooking and patching by using syscalls
-- Migrate
-- Getsystem

-## Misc
-- Develop Proxy awareness for the agent
-- Add option to sign PE agent with digital signature.
-Some very nice Github projects do that to lower detection
-- Support more packers